On geometrically transitive Hopf algebroids: Hopf algebroids: comodules algebras, principal bundles, and weak equivalences

-The notion of characters group in commutative Hopf algebras context, is naturally extended to that of characters groupoids in commutative Hopf algebroids: \begin{definition} Let $(A, \cH)$ be a Hopf algebroid over a field $\Bbbk$ and $\hH$ its associated presheaf of groupoids.
-The {\em characters groupoid} of $(A,\cH)$ is the fibre groupoid $\mathscr{H}(\Bbbk)$ at the base filed $\Bbbk$. \end{definition}
+The notion of character group in commutative Hopf algebras context is naturally extended to that of character groupoids in commutative Hopf algebroids: \begin{definition} Let $(A, \cH)$ be a Hopf algebroid over a field $\Bbbk$ and $\hH$ its associated presheaf of groupoids.
+The {\em character groupoid} of $(A,\cH)$ is the fibre groupoid $\mathscr{H}(\Bbbk)=(\cH(\Bbbk),A(\Bbbk))$ at the base field $\Bbbk$.
+Notice that the character groupoid might be empty (i.e.,~could be a category without objects). \end{definition}

-Since this groupoid might be empty (i.e.~could be a category without objects), to avoid this extreme situation, \emph{we will always assume that $A \neq 0$ and $A(\Bbbk) \neq \emptyset$, for any handled Hopf algebroid $(A,\cH)$ over $\Bbbk$}.
+The following definition, which we will frequently used in the sequel, can be found in \cite[page 129]{Deligne:1990}.
+It is noteworthy to mention that in our case (i.e., the case of affine $\Bbbk$-schemes), the base presheaf $\hHo$ of the presheaf $\hH$ associated to a given Hopf algebroid $(A,\cH)$ with $A\neq 0$, is always non empty.
+That is, the condition $\hHo \neq \emptyset$ in \emph{op.cit.}, is satisfied since $\hHo$ is represented by $A$ and there is always a field extension $L$ of $\Bbbk$ such that $A(L) \neq \emptyset$ as $A \neq 0$ (i.e., it have maximal ideals).

-The following definition, which we will frequently use in the sequel, can be found in \cite{Deligne:1990}. \begin{definition} Let $(A,\cH)$ be a Hopf algebroid and $\hH$ its associated presheaf of groupoids.
-Given an algebra $C$, consider the fibre groupoid $\mathscr{H}(C)$ (notice that $A(C)\neq \emptyset$ since $A(\Bbbk)$ is assumed so).
-Two objects $x, y \in A(C)$ are said to be \emph{locally isomorphic} (in the sense of the fpqc topology) if there exists a faithfully flat extension $p: C \to C'$ and an arrow $g \in \cH(C')$ such that
+\begin{definition} Let $(A,\cH)$ be a Hopf algebroid and $\hH$ its associated presheaf of groupoids.
+Given an algebra $C$, consider the fibre groupoid $\mathscr{H}(C)$.
+Two objects $x, y \in A(C)$ are said to be \emph{locally isomorphic}, in the sense of the fpqc topology (or \emph{fpqc locally isomorphic}), if there exists a faithfully flat extension $p: C \to C'$ and an arrow $g \in \cH(C')$ such that

+We say that any two objects of $\mathscr{H}$ are \emph{fpqc locally isomorphic} (without specifying the algebra $C$), if for any algebra $C$ and any two objects $x, y \in A(C)$, $x$ and $y$ are fpqc locally isomorphic. \end{definition}

+\begin{remark} In case we have $\hH(C) = \emptyset $, for some algebra $C$, the condition of Definition \ref{def:1} is conventionally assumed to be verified for this $C$.
+On the other hand, it is not difficult to check that if there exists a field extension $L$ of $\Bbbk$ such that two objects of $ \hHL$ are fpqc locally isomorphic, then any two objects of $\hH$ are also fpqc locally isomorphic.
+The converse is not immediate and follows from Theorem \ref{thm:A} below.
+More precisely, if $\hHo(\Bbbk) \neq \emptyset$ and any two objects of $\hH$ are fpqc locally isomorphic, then any two objects of $\hHL$ are also fpqc locally isomorphic for any field extension $L$ of $\Bbbk$. \end{remark}